The Cybersecurity Risks for Highly Regulated Organizations

 With URLs being used as a key method of attack, any found in messages and attachments are checked in real-time to see if they relate to malicious, phishing, or spam campaigns.
 Messages can be blocked.
 URLs are sanitized or rewritten to use Time-of-Click services.

-Encryption that Keeps Government Moving
+Encryption That Keeps Government Moving

 To provide automatic security and regulatory compliance, SEG features encryption.
 This allows policies to be based on sender, recipient, subject, message body, attachment types, attachment content, message header, or document metadata.

 By providing multiple options to send data securely, organizations can choose the best method to deliver content to third parties in the most appropriate method.
-The following are various encryption methods used by SEG:
+The following are various encryption methods used by the SEG:

-Transport Layer Security (TLS)
+- Transport Layer Security (TLS)

 This mechanism is used to secure messages over the internet between servers.
 It is completely transparent to end users and is therefore widely used.